Part II

 Introduction

-How things got started?
+How do things get started?

 Everything started with the epidemiologic triangle and its components – already covered at the beginning of this book.
 I am posting the image again to refresh the concept.
 See below: